PenguineZhang/RoboND/README.md

 source, destination = define_box(img)
 warped = perspect_transform(img, source, destination)
 ```
-When Rover's camera generates a new image, it must be transformed into top-down view using perspective transformation, which helps coordinate transform later in the code.
+When Rover's camera generates a new image, it must be transformed into top-down view using perspective transformation, as shown in Figure 1, which helps coordinate transform later in the code.

 ```
 ground_select, obstacle_select, rock_select = color_thresh(warped)